nestorSag/textfont-ai/README.md

 pip install -e src/fontai/
 ```

-Otherwise, you can use Miniconda to run `conda env create -f conda-env.yaml` before installing the package to set up the environment, and activate it with `conda activate textfont-ai`.
+Otherwise, you can use Miniconda to run `conda env create -f conda-env.yaml` before installing the package to set up the environment, activate it with `conda activate textfont-ai` and install the package.

 ## Usage